 Installed size (on reference hardware): 20.72 MB, 1855 files

-Dependencies (build time detected): 00-dirtree binutils coreutils diffutils file findutils freeglut gawk grep libglpng libx11 libxau libxdmcp libxext libxxf86vm linux-header make mesa net-tools sed sysfiles tar util-linux
+Dependencies (build time detected): 00-dirtree binutils coreutils diffutils file findutils freeglut gawk grep libglpng libx11 libxau libxdmcp libxext libxxf86vm linux-header make mesa sed sysfiles tar util-linux

 Installed files (on reference hardware):

 1) This page was automatically generated from the T2 package source.
 Corrections, such as dead links, URL changes or typos need to be performed directly on that source.